block-hczhai/block2-preview/docs/source/user/advanced.rst

 The MPS can be copied and saved using another tag.
 For SU2 (spin-adapted) MPS, it can also be transformed to SZ (non-spin-adapted) MPS and saved using another tag.

+Limitations:

-Limitations: only total spin zero spin-adapted MPS can be transformed.
+* Total spin zero spin-adapted MPS can be transformed directly.
+* For non-zero total spin, the spin-adapted MPS must be in singlet embedding format.
+See next section.

 First, we compute the energy for the spin-adapted ground state using the following input file: ::